hummingbot/hummingbot/documentation/docs/operation/client.md

 ### Trading Strategy Autostart

-Hummingbot can be configured to automatically start the execution of a stratey on launch.
-Any parameters that are required when running `config` + `start` can be passed into the Hummingbot launch command.
+Hummingbot can automatically start the execution of a previously configured trading strategy upon launch without requiring the Hummingbot interface `config` and `start` commands.
+Any parameters that are required for `config` can be passed into the Hummingbot launch command.

 **Launch command**